-A recent study conducted by the Intelligence Group, a division of the Creative Artists Agency that focuses on analysis of youth-focused consumer preferences and trend forecasting, found that 88% of Millennials prefer a collaborative work-culture rather than a competitive one.
+The Intelligence Group, a division of the Creative Artists Agency, found that millennials overwhelmingly prefer a collaborative work culture rather than a competitive one.
 There’s no better way to appeal to that growing segment of the workforce than by demonstrating a collaborative culture in the hiring process.

 Agree on the hiring process and timeline

 Your recruiter must be candid with hiring managers regarding the pool of available talent and the expected time to fill an open position.
 Hiring managers should then adjust their time to hire expectations accordingly.
 Both should come to agreement on the following:

 - Who will receive the resumes and then pre-screen candidates?

-– If HR handles these tasks, what is the timeline for screening resumes, pre-screening candidates and presenting candidates to the hiring manager?
+- What’s the timeline for screening resumes, pre-screening candidates and presenting candidates to the hiring manager?

 - How quickly will the hiring manager respond to HR after receiving resumes and interviewing candidates?